reedxiao/langdag/README.md

 ### Multiple Conditions and Upstream Nodes

-As we mentioned in *"Exectuion behavior"*:
+We define *"Exectuion behavior"* as:

 - For a node, an upstream node is *"acceptable"* if it is *finished* and condition met(if condition edge exist).
 - For a node, an upstream node is not *"acceptable"* if it is *not finished* or it is *finished* but condition not met.

-By default, a node will execute and finished if all upstream nodes are *"acceptable"*, otherwise it will not be finished (ie, itwill be aborted).
+By default, a node will execute if all upstream nodes are *"acceptable"*, otherwise it will not be executed (ie, it will be aborted).

 Consider the following example: